serverlessworkflow/specification/README.md

 - [Java](https://github.com/serverlessworkflow/sdk-java)

 Being an open source community the Serverless Workflow team is open for new members as well open to their contributions.
-In order to ensure that an SDK is going to be supported and maintained the Serverless Workflow community would like to ensure that:
+In order to ensure that an SDK is going to be supported and maintained, the Serverless Workflow community would like to ensure that:

 * Each SDK has active points of contact.
 * Each SDK supports the latest(N), and N-1, major releases of the specification.